Association for Financial Markets in Europe

 8 Jul 2025

-Their ask — AFME requests flexibility in account features, allowing frameworks with varied investment universes and holding periods.
+Message — AFME requests flexibility in account features, allowing frameworks with varied investment universes and holding periods.
 They advocate for simple account structures, attractive tax incentives, and portability between providers.
 The organization wants existing successful schemes preserved rather than replaced.123

-How it helps them — This would enable their members to scale products across borders and reduce operational costs.4
+Why — This would enable their members to scale products across borders and reduce operational costs.4

-Who loses — Advocates for directing capital to EU economy lose stricter investment requirements and holding periods.5
+Impact — Advocates for directing capital to EU economy lose stricter investment requirements and holding periods.5

 Meeting with Jonás Fernández (Member of the European Parliament)